Doppler boosting the stochastic gravitational wave background: Kinematic anisotropies and SGWB scenarios

 For example, we can parameterise the scalar spectrum ${\cal P}_{\psi}$ in terms of log-normal Gaussian peak in frequency, as \be _{\psi} (f)\,=\,\frac{{\cal A}}{\sqrt{2 \pi} \Delta }\,\exp{\left\{ -\frac{ \left[ \ln(f/f_\star) \right]^2}{2 \Delta^2} \right\} }\,. \ee Such Ansatz leads to fully analytical formulas for $\Omega_{\rm GW}$, as shown in \cite{Pi:2020otn} building on the works of \cite{Ananda:2006af,Baumann:2007zm,Saito:2008jc,Saito:2009jt,Espinosa:2018eve,Kohri:2018awv}.
 In eq \eqref{lognan1}, ${\cal A}$ is the amplitude of the peak, $\Delta$ its width, and $f_\star$ a characteristic frequency.
 The resulting GW spectrum has a rich and steep profile in frequency if $\Delta\ll f_\star$.
 We represent the profile of the induced $\Omega_{\rm GW}$ in Fig \ref{fig:plot1}, using the analytic results of \cite{Pi:2020otn}.
 We also plot the absolute value of the parameters $n_\Omega$ and $\alpha_\Omega$, as defined in \eqref{defno}, \eqref{defao}.
 A scalar spectrum with a single pronounced peak as the one of eq \eqref{lognan1} can also be obtained in multifield inflation, see for example \cite{Braglia:2020eai}.

-In fact, in the limit of thin peak $\Delta\ll f_\star$, the features of $\Omega_{GW}$ can be analytically understood (see e.g. \cite{Ananda:2006af,Saito:2008jc,Saito:2009jt}).
-The GW spectrum it starts increasing as $f^2$ from small towards large frequencies.
+In fact, in the limit of thin peak $\Delta\ll f_\star$, the features of $\Omega_{\rm GW}$ can be analytically understood (see e.g. \cite{Ananda:2006af,Saito:2008jc,Saito:2009jt}).
+The GW spectrum starts increasing as $f^2$ from small towards large frequencies.
 It then shows a rapid drop in power and a zero at frequencies of order $f/f_\star\,=\,\sqrt{2/3}$.
-A resonance then produces a pronounced peak, occurring at frequency $f/f_\star\,=\,2/\sqrt{3}$.
-It then definitely drops and it vanishes at frequencies $f/f_\star\,>\,2$, since, as mentioned above, working at second order in perturbations, momentum conservation does not allow to generate tensors whose momenta are larger than twice the scalar momentum.
+A resonance~\footnote{ In realistic examples, we expect the sharp peak at the resonance position to be smoothed out \cite{Ananda:2006af}, so we will not consider the enhancement of kinematic effects occurring precisely at the resonance frequency $f/f_\star\,=\,2/\sqrt{3}$. } then produces a pronounced peak, occurring at frequency $f/f_\star\,=\,2/\sqrt{3}$.
+It then definitely drops and it vanishes at frequencies $f/f_\star\,>\,2$, since, working at second order in perturbations, momentum conservation does not allow to generate tensors whose momenta are larger than twice the scalar momentum.

 Let us assume that the primordial anisotropies in the rest-frame ${\cal S}'$ are negligible, so to work in the set-up of section \ref{sec-example1}.
 Due to the large absolute values of the tilt parameters $n_\Omega$, $\alpha_\Omega$ we expect large induced kinematic anisotropies at least in the specific frequency range $\sqrt{2/3}\,\le\,f/f_\star\,\le\,2$.
 The amplitude of the kinematic contributions to the monopole, dipole, and quadrupole of the SGWB amplitude in the moving frame ${\cal S}$ is controlled by the functions $M(f)$, $D(f)$, $Q(f)$ introduced in eq \eqref{genexpom4a}.
-In figure \ref{fig:plot5} we plot these quantities as a function of frequency, showing that they are indeed enhanced in the expected frequency interval: as expected, the dipole contribution is the dominant one since it is weighted by a single power $\beta^1$ of the expansion parameter.
+In figure \ref{fig:plot5} we plot these quantities as a function of frequency, showing that they are indeed enhanced in the expected frequency interval: the dipole contribution is the dominant one since it is weighted by a single power $\beta^1$ of the expansion parameter. { In particular, a pronounced amplification of kinematic anisotropies occurs at the position of the first dip of the spectrum, around $f/f_\star\,=\,\sqrt{2/3}$.

+We should now reconsider footnote \ref{footn_discl}.
+Given that the spectral tilts become large where the spectrum has features -- see Fig \ref{fig:plot1} -- we might ask whether {the expansion in powers of $\beta$ is consistent in this context.
+In particular we want to check whether }higher order contributions to the kinematic anisotropies can turn larger than the ones we included, thus invalidating our formulas truncated at second order in a $\beta$ expansion.
+We discuss this issue in the technical Appendix \ref{app_issuexp}, where we show that higher order corrections in a $\beta$ expansion are hierarchically smaller, hence the results plotted in Fig \ref{fig:plot5} are robust.}